top of page

 St. Francis de Sales - Lent

-Twelve sermons by the saintly spiritual director covering the span between Ash Wednesday and Good Friday.
+Twelve sermons by the saintly spiritual director (from the Annecy set) covering the span between Ash Wednesday and Good Friday.
 This is the third volume in the series by TAN.

 Works for helping one make a retreat.